 This work is often time consuming and involves a forensic dissection of what the client believes went wrong at trial.
 In some cases, fresh evidence has come to light since conviction.

 For those who have already appealed unsuccessfully but where fresh evidence has arisen, we advise as to whether they can make an application to the Criminal Cases Review Commission (CCRC).
 The CCRC can consider the representations and, if satisfied that there is a real possibility that the conviction would be considered unsafe, can refer the case back to the Court of Appeal.
 The CCRC refers only a very small percentage of the cases it considers.

-Our appeals department is headed by Martyn Fisher .
-Philippa Southwell undertakes a large number of appeals in relation to individuals who are victims of human trafficking and who should not have bene prosecuted given the UK’s obligations not to prosecute trafficked individuals in certain circumstances.
+Our appeals department is headed by Martyn Fisher with Claire Bostock.
+Philippa Southwell undertakes a large number of appeals in relation to individuals who are victims of human trafficking and who should not have been prosecuted given the UK’s obligations not to prosecute trafficked individuals in certain circumstances.